davehasagithub/slidewsl/README.md

 The `S`imple `L`inux `I`nterface for `DE`veloping on `WSL` (Slide Whistle!)

-With SlideWSL, you can quickly create a custom Oracle Linux environment on Windows using just a **single DOS batch file** that runs from CMD with no user interaction [^1].
+With SlideWSL, you can quickly create a custom Linux development environment on Windows using just a **single DOS batch file** that runs from CMD with no user interaction [^1].

-[^1]: Except a Y/N confirmation if an existing distro will be overwritten.
+[^1]: Except a Y/N confirmation if an existing distro will be overwritten, or if the WSL update triggers UAC.

-## Details
+The built-in development environment is an opinionated set of containers for Angular, Laravel, and nginx.
+While it does allow for some customization, it could also serve as a foundation for creating something tailored to your needs.

+- Uses Oracle Linux 8.
-- Companion assets necessary for provisioning are encoded and embedded into the lone .bat file in order to achieve maximum portability.
+- Companion assets embedded into a lone .bat file.
-- This distro includes an optional graphical environment.
+- Includes an optional graphical environment.
-- This also incorporates a Docker _devcontainer_.
+- Incorporates a Docker _devcontainer_.

 See [NOTES](./NOTES.md) for details, and [CHANGELOG](./CHANGELOG.md) for background.

 ## Warning

-This is still experimental. **Use at your own risk!**
+This is experimental. **Use at your own risk!**

 ## Install